Marokopa mystery: 'Beside ourselves with worry' - mum's plea for missing kids

 "We want to thank those who had said they would help."

+When he left again in December, police said at the time he was not violating any court orders.

+However, Phillips later missed his January court appearance where he was due to face the charge of wasting police resources and Police subsequently issued a warrant for his arrest for failing to show.

-Police also did an aerial search over the weekend for the father and his children.
+Police did an aerial search over the weekend for the father and his children.

 Waikato West Area Commander Inspector Will Loughrin said specific details on the search area or the findings would not be provided at this time.